What is a hazard?

 How the person is exposed

-The probability that a particular outcome will occur and the severity of the harm involved
+The probability that a particular outcome will occur and the severity of the the harm involved

-What are the 3 principles that govern how people perceive risk differently?
+What are the 3 principles that govern the perception of risk?

 Size of the possible harm

 How does the perception of risk compare between involuntary and voluntary risks?

 Involuntary risks are perceived as having a greater risk (plane trip vs car trip)